bram209/leptosfmt/README.md

 `leptosfmt ./examples/**/*_test.rs`

+## A note on non-doc comments

+Currently this formatter does not support non-doc comments in code blocks.
+It uses a fork of prettyplease for formatting rust code, and `prettyplease` does not support this.
+I would like to not diverge this fork too much (so I can easily keep in sync with upstream), therefore I didn't add non-doc comment support in my prettyplease fork for now.
+This means that you _can_ use non-doc comments throughout your view macro, as long as they don't reside within code blocks.

 ## Pretty-printer algorithm

 The pretty-printer is based on Philip Karlton’s Mesa pretty-printer, as described in the appendix to Derek C. Oppen, “Pretty Printing” (1979), Stanford Computer Science Department STAN-CS-79-770, http://i.stanford.edu/pub/cstr/reports/cs/tr/79/770/CS-TR-79-770.pdf.